Coiot/cbr-main/src/albums/s3/episode44.md

   slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode44-scene32.jpg
   narration: "<p>I don’t think Durrani is losing much sleep about it though, he’s more focused on his troops flowing through the once-impenetrable mountain passes</p>"
 - scene_number: 33
-  scene_title: "Only took what, 6 parts?"
+  scene_title: "Only took what, 6 episodes?"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode44-scene33.jpg
   narration: "<p>Oh fuck it finally happened.
 I think I’m going to be sick.
 The Gokturks’ story is mostly composed of being second fiddle to Tuva.
-It didn’t look like this was going to be the case at first, with their strong Northwest Asia start landing them 4th in the Part 0 rankings.
-This didn’t last though, by part 5 they’d dropped out of the top 20 entirely thanks to an unsuccessful war with Han and an ascendant Tuva.
-Nevertheless, they kept going, and a strong performance in the next dozen parts propelled them all the way back to the top 5, but from there they failed to capitalize and their tech deficit eventually left them boxed in by Tuva.
+It didn’t look like this was going to be the case at first, with their strong Northwest Asia start landing them 4th in the Episode 0 rankings.
+This didn’t last though, by episode 5 they’d dropped out of the top 20 entirely thanks to an unsuccessful war with Han and an ascendant Tuva.
+Nevertheless, they kept going, and a strong performance in the next dozen episodes propelled them all the way back to the top 5, but from there they failed to capitalize and their tech deficit eventually left them boxed in by Tuva.
 That’s not to say they were completely inactive in the interim, though.
 They ventured south against Ainu and Mori, and their weakness was the avenue Irataba needed to establish Mohave Japan.
 Their most notable achievement as of late is having exactly zero military but still not dying to Arapaho for several dozen turns.</p>"
 - scene_number: 34
   scene_title: "Newest Caledonia"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode44-scene34.jpg